-- When buying in small quantities, stock packaging less expensive than custom packaging.
-Besides, it is much faster to acquire stock packaging.That is acceptable strategy for most of people who assumes custom packaging as an investment for their aims.
+- When buying in small quantities, stock packaging is less expensive than custom packaging.
+Besides, it is much faster to acquire stock packaging.That is an acceptable strategy for most people who assume custom packaging as an investment for their aims.

 - Great designed custom packaging should “catch the eye” over thecompetition while informing the correct message about the product.
 This situation, allows for increased sales.

 - Custom packaging makes it beter fit for your product than stock packaging.
 It suppose to be less excess material waste.Excess material means that it involves the packaging itself.